propelorm/Propel2/documentation/cookbook/runtime-introspection.markdown

 The starting point for runtime introspection is usually a table map.
 This objects stores every possible property of a table, as defined in the `schema.xml`, but accessible at runtime.

-To retrieve a table map for a table, use the `getTableMap()` static method of the related peer class.
+To retrieve a table map for a table, use the `getTableMap()` static method of the related TableMap class.
 For instance, to retrieve the table map for the `book` table, just call:

 {% highlight php %}
 <?php
-$bookTable = BookPeer::getTableMap();
+$bookTable = BookTableMap::getTableMap();
 {% endhighlight %}

 ## TableMap properties ##